ericwrobinson/magic-pie-copy-rjs/src/pages/portfolio/tex-air-gas-co-web-copy-print-collateral.md

 And that's when I was introduced to Jim and Joe Prowell, the father-son leadership team behind Tex-Air Gas Go.
 These guys—these true Texas gentlemen—represent a long legacy of fueling innovation in their industry.
 More than that, they're just super nice guys.

-Over a series of virtual meetings, we got together to discuss what their all-new website should look like, how it should sound, and why people should visit it.
+Over a series of virtual meetings in 2020, we got together to discuss what their all-new website should look like, how it should sound, and why people should visit it.

 ## From a copywriting perspective, our goals were to: